To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-As a web designer or developer, it's important for you to have a contract that protects you from fraud and liability.
+As a web designer or developer, it’s important for you to have a contract that protects you from fraud and liability.
 This is the case for sole proprietors as well as corporations.
 Liability protection, even for corporations, has many loopholes.
-For this reason we are providing a web development contract template sample for those interested.
+For this reason discuss and provide web development contract resources for those interested.
 Feel free to use this on your own projects, but keep in mind that we are not guaranteeing its use or protection from liabilities in any way, and will not be held responsible for any damages that incur as a result of use or misuse of this information.
 Remember, as with any legal matter, always consult an attorney.
-And this is only a template - you need to adjust it to fit your specific needs and situation.
+And treat these as a template – they should be tweaked to fit your specific needs and situation.

 A Contract For Both Web Design Companies and Their Clients